 Hair is ideal tissue for sampling and testing.
 It is easily and painlessly obtained plus there are limited special handling requirements.
 Clinical results have shown that a sample of hair can give an indication of mineral status and toxic metal accumulation following long term or even acute exposure.
 A hair tissue mineral analysis reveals a unique metabolic world: intracellular activity, which cannot be seen through most other tests.
 This provides a blueprint of the biochemistry occurring during the period of hair growth and development.

-The hair mineral analysis test shows harmful toxic substances, nutrient deficiency, and trace minerals.
+The hair mineral analysis tests show harmful toxic substances, nutrient deficiency, and trace minerals.
 Trace minerals are vital for normal health which the body can’t produce or regulate by itself.